ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 ## Recovery Messages

 {: #satp-session-resume-recovery-msg}
-We have omitted the logging procedure (only focusing on the different messages).
+We have omitted the logging procedure, as that it implementation dependent to properly log a set of recovery steps needed to reconstruct state upon a gateway failure.
 As defined in the crash recovery draft {{?I-D.draft-belchior-satp-gateway-recovery}}, there is a set of messages that are exchanged between the recovered gateway and counterparty gateway: